Skip to content

 It is also possible to see some rare Camels, at least in this area of Xinjiang.

 At the end of this trip, I can only say that China never ceases to amaze me.
 When I thought I had seen enough, I discovered fascinating traditions and places.
-I think it’s totally worth exploring this fantastic autonomous region.
+I think it’s worth exploring this fantastic autonomous region.

 Useful info